upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

 After opening the serial plotter make sure to select the baud rate to 115200.

-.. tip:: Visit the complete documentation on how to :ref:`How to upload the code <eye-bioamp-arduino-firmware>`.
+.. tip:: Visit the complete documentation on how to :ref:`How to upload the code <eye-bioamp-arduino-firmware-code-upload>`.

 .. important:: Make sure your laptop is not connected to a charger and sit 5m away from any AC appliances for best signal acquisition.